 Overall, the majority of rides are no longer walk-ons (as they tended to be upon reopening in July), but because there are many attractions to choose from, people are fairly spread out inside the park.
 There isn't necessarily a single attraction that sees higher wait times than others.
 However, attractions in Frontierland and Adventureland, as well as Seven Dwarfs Mine Train, generally see the highest wait times throughout the day.
 During our most recent trip, we managed to get in nine attractions and lunch at Be Our Guest on an abbreviated park day.
 (While we loved dining in the Beast's castle, keep in mind that table-service meals take a bite out of your time left to hop on rides!)
 While the lines are long and spread out due to social distancing, they also tend to be constantly moving, which made for hoppy tadpoles who didn't quite feel like they were "waiting" long.
 Every once in a while, the queue may stop moving for cleaning and sanitization, though cast members will let you know via an announcement.

-Every ride has new health and safety measures in place, including floor markings six feet (or more) apart and touchless hand sanitizer dispensers near the entrances and exits.
+Every ride has new health and safety measures in place, including floor markings 6 feet (or more) apart and touchless hand sanitizer dispensers near the entrances and exits.
 Interactive elements in queues, such as the jewels in Seven Dwarfs Mine Train, are roped off.
 Some queues have plexiglass barriers when it is not possible to maintain physical distancing in switchbacks or places where the standby and FastPass+ lines are next to each other.
 There are no FastPasses available.
 However, people with a DAS card or those taking advantage of Rider Switch will typically use the FastPass+ line.

-The majority of attractions were open, except for Monsters Inc. Laugh Floor, Tomorrowland Transit Authority Peoplemover, Casey Jr. Splash 'N' Soak and Enchanted Tales with Belle.
+The majority of attractions are open, except for Monsters Inc. Laugh Floor, Tomorrowland Transit Authority Peoplemover, Casey Jr. Splash 'N' Soak and Enchanted Tales with Belle.
 Nighttime spectaculars and daily parades are not currently running.

 Character Experiences at Magic Kingdom